kaltura/developer-platform-docs/documentation/overview.md

 # Kaltura API Overview

 Building video experiences consists of ingesting media files, playing back videos, and reviewing usage and engagement analytics.
 In between, there is a world of nuances required for your unique use-case and application.
-Kaltura VPaaS is built on the principles of atomic services, SDKs, and tools that allow you full control and flexibility over every element and process in your media’s lifecycle.
+Kaltura VPaaS is built on the principles of atomic services, SDKs, and tools that allow you full control and flexibility over every element and process in your media's life cycle.

 ## Using the Kaltura API